 (BRIDE’S NAME), will you have (GROOM’S NAME) to be your lawful wedded husband?
 Will you love him, comfort him, keep him in sickness and in health and forsaking all others, be faithful to him so long as you both shall live?
 If so, answer “I do.”

 (BRIDE says, “I do.”)

 You could do a mash up of the vows on this page.
 Take out a phrase or two and then add in a phrase or two from another vow that you like.

 Be sure you keep the total length the same.

-Rev. Phil will take time to get to know you!
+‘Meet’ Rev. Phil for a FREE unhurried consultation.
+He will take time to get to know you.

 He will get and share the beginning of your love story!
 No other officiant does that.

 Rev. Phil offers BNPL.
 0% financing for 3, 6 or 12 months – regardless of your wedding date!

 You will get an email with dates to ‘meet’.
 If he is not available, he will refer you someone on his team who is.